-A perfectly fried egg, should have a bright, slightly crispy-edged egg white and a molten, slightly runny egg yolk that bursts when you cut into it with the side of your fork.
+A perfectly fried egg, should have a bright, slightly crispy-edged egg white and a thick, runny egg yolk that bursts when you cut into it with the side of your fork.

 This sunny side up fried egg technique is a bit unconventional — some people hate it (they're sticklers for tradition), but The Practical Kitchen community knows and loves it.
 At the end of the day, you absolutely cannot argue with these results!

 🍳 Who This Egg Technique is For

 Frying eggs is one of those cooking skills that is both super easy and also very technically complex.
 It all depends on how precise you want your results to be.

 This fried egg technique is for anyone who will accept nothing less than the perfect fried egg with soft yolk — the kind that bursts with golden yellow goodness at the slightest pressure from your fork.